-In fact, the Arbiter notes that in his Complaint, the Complainant refers to provisions of the PSD 2, as translated into French legislation, which whilst applying to Banks are not applicable to VFA licensees.
+In fact, the Arbiter notes that in his Complaint, the Complainant refers to provisions of the PSD 2, as translated into French legislation, which whilst applying to banks are not applicable to VFA licensees.
+He also often wrongly addresses Foris as a bank/neobank which, clearly, they are not.